 SettingOptionsDescription

-New usersCreate / SkipWhether to create user accounts that don’t exist yet
+New usersCreate / SkipDetermines whether to create user accounts that don’t exist.

-Inactive usersActivate / Skip / Update onlyWhat to do when a user in your file is currently deactivated
+Inactive usersActivate / Skip / Update onlyDetermines the action when a user in your file is currently deactivated.

 Step 4 — Conflict rules

-Conflict rules determine what happens when an imported value differs from the existing value for a user already in the system.
+Conflict rules determine the system response when an imported value differs from the existing value for a user already in the system.

 StrategyBehavior

-Keep destinationAlways keep the existing value in Workflow
+Keep destinationAlways keep the existing value in Nutrient Workflow Automation.

-Ask at runtimePrompt you to choose for each affected user when running the sync
+Ask at runtimePrompts you to choose for each affected user when you run the sync.

-Update if emptyOnly update the field if the existing value is blank
+Update if emptyOnly updates the field if the existing value is blank.

-Force valueAlways set the field to a specific fixed value you define here
+Force valueAlways sets the field to a specific fixed value you define.

-Fields not listed here use the default strategy.
+Fields without a per-field override use the default strategy.

 Step 5 — Defaults

-Set fallback values for locale, time zone, and language.
-These values are applied to any user in your file whose corresponding column is empty.
+Set fallback values for locale, timezone, and language.
+The system applies these values to any user in your file with an empty corresponding column.
 They don’t overwrite existing values for users already in the system.

 Step 6 — Post-sync actions

-Optionally send new users a welcome email after the sync runs.
-The email contains a link for the user to set their own password — no temporary password is included.
+Optional: Enable the option to send new users a welcome email after the sync runs.
+The email contains a link for the user to set their password; the system doesn’t include a temporary password.
 Leave this unchecked if you prefer to manage password setup separately.

-This setting is a default for the configuration and can be toggled on or off each time you run the sync on the preview screen.
+This setting serves as the default for the configuration.
+You can toggle it on or off on the preview screen each time you run the sync.

-Welcome emails are only sent to users whose accounts were newly created by this sync run.
-Users who already existed, were reactivated, or authenticate via SSO do not receive this email.
+The system only sends welcome emails to users whose accounts it newly created during the sync run.
+Users who already existed, were reactivated, or authenticate via SSO don’t receive this email.

 Select Save to save the sync configuration.